folio-org/docs/content/en/docs/Access/Additional topics/feesfines/feesfines.md

 * **Holdings permanent location**: “Science Library Stacks”
 * **Item effective location**: “Science Library Stacks”

 Julie borrows the book  from the Law Library service point and doesn’t return it.
-The item ages to lost, with a $100 lost item fee and a $25 lost item processing fee.
+The item ages to lost, with a $100 set cost lost item fee and a $25 lost item processing fee.

 When the item is aged to lost: